-This report pushed organizations to start thinking beyond a traditional classification taxonomy focused exclusively on sensitivity (Public, Confidential, Highly Confidential, Secret), into actually using data categories to help determine sensitivity.
+In recent years, we’ve seen the likes of analyst firm Forrester pushing organizations to start thinking beyond a traditional classification taxonomy focused exclusively on sensitivity (Public, Confidential, Highly Confidential, Secret), into actually using data categories to help determine sensitivity.

 Will they be able to discern when something is sensitive enough to be upgraded from “Internal” to “Restricted”?

-While we can present users with classification label definitions and even use automated algorithms to provide classification suggestions, there remains a feeling that assigning sensitivity is so new to users that they might not get it right.
+While we can present users with classification label definitions, and even use automated algorithms to provide classification suggestions, there remains a feeling that assigning sensitivity is so new to users that they might not get it right.

 This is where the concept of data categorization enters the discussion – rather than asking employees about the sensitivity of the data, ask employees to identify the category of the data.

-For example, most employees don’t know the difference between “highly confidential” and “confidential” but they can tell you if a document contains employee information or intellectual property and if it’s approved for public use.
+For example, most employees don’t know the difference between “highly confidential” and “confidential” but they can tell you if a document contains employee information or intellectual property, and if it’s approved for public use.

 Once the category is assigned by the user, the automated algorithms have new information that can be used (along with the information content, the user profile, and other contextual factors) to automatically assign the appropriate classification.

 “Does this information contain technical data, Yes or No?”